CycloneDX/cyclonedx-bom-repo-server/README.md

 When deploying to multiple data centres it is recommended to have one master instance that supports publishing BOMs.
 And use data replication to any other target data centres used for distributing BOMs.

+## BOM Metadata Cache & Searching

+To support high performance searching, there is an in memory cache of BOM metadata.

+This cache is initially populated during startup and updated by a background thread every 10 minutes.
+For this reason, a newly published BOM may not immediately be returned in search results.